Breadcrumbs

 • Allergic rhinitis

-The role of your immune system is to react when foreign substances like bacteria and proteins enter the body.
+The role of your immune system is to react when foreign substances such as bacteria and proteins enter the body.
 In people with allergies, the immune system overreacts to allergens, causing the cells of your immune system to activate.
-Some of these then release antibodies like histamine to try and remove the allergens from your body.
+The cells may then release antibodies like histamine to try and remove the allergens from your body.

-Histamine binds to receptors on cells in your blood vessels, causing them to enlarge, and in your nasal tissues, causing redness, swelling, itching and secretion changes in an attempt to remove the allergens from your body.
+Histamine binds to receptors on cells in your blood vessels, causing them to enlarge.
+This includes cells in your nasal tissues, causing redness, swelling, itching and secretion changes in an attempt to remove the allergens from your body.
 This is what causes the symptoms of an allergic reaction.

 Up to 40% of children in the UK have been diagnosed with an allergy of some sort.
 10-15% of children in the UK suffer from hay fever, and around 1 in 12 suffer from a food allergy.